Toolkit

 - Use them as prompts for discussion, not as a scoring system.

-- Check for trade-offs; address any impact considerations alongside performance, accessibility, and security needs.
+- Check for trade-offs: address any impact considerations alongside performance, accessibility, and security needs.

 Example